-Select the most appropriate storage service.
+Select the most Appropriate Storage Service

 Object storage is a cost-effective and straightforward way to store data on the cloud.
 Depending on what you intend to do with the data, a different kind of storage may be less expensive in the long term.
-Sometimes it is preferable to keep data in a database, which can be structured to save your apps time (and money) importing and processing it.
+Sometimes it is preferable to keep data in a database, which can be structured to save your app time (and money) in importing and processing it.
 Object storage’s lack of flexibility may make data analysis more expensive and time-consuming.

 Object storage services are offered in a variety of “classes” (as defined by AWS and Google Cloud Platform) or “tiers” (as defined by Microsoft Azure) on various public cloud platforms.
 The costliest storage class or tier is the standard storage class or tier.
 Choosing a lower-cost storage tier allows you to save money on storage costs.
 Essentially, the idea is the same as that used in on-premises storage tiering methods.